 Keystoning refers to the situation where the projected image is noticeably wider at either the top or bottom.
 It occurs when the projector is not perpendicular to the screen.

-To correct this, besides adjusting the height of the projector, you can use Auto Keystone or Keystone manually correct it following one of these steps.
+To correct this, besides adjusting the height of the projector, you will need to manually correct it following one of these steps.